 10. Cut the caffeine and ditch the drink

 Caffeine and nicotine will both interfere with winding your mind down into sleep mode.
 If you are looking for a hot beverage to enjoy before bed, choose a decaffeinated version, or better still, look for tea blends that include peppermint, chamomile, valerian and lavender which all have varying properties to promote sleep.
-There are also numerous sites where you can buy kratom online, this is a herb known to help with medium to intense insomnia.
 Alcohol is also to be avoided, as although it might sometimes make you feel sleepy when drinking, it has the ability to disturb your mood later on.

 With all these steps in place, you’re sure to find your sleep is improved.
 Sleep tight, and sweet dreams!